-Riot police clubbed protesters

-who tried to blockade this central Serbian city and opposition

-activists attempted to block key

-roads throughout Yugoslavia on

-Thursday in a sign that President

-Slobodan Milosevic and his opponents were headed for a show-

-Opposition leaders warned of
+KRAGUJEVAC Riot police clubbed protesters who tried to blockade this central Serbian city and opposition activists attempted to block key roads throughout Yugoslavia on Thursday in a sign that President Slobodan Milosevic and his oppo-0 nents were headed for a show- Opposition leaders warned of spiraling violence.

-"Kragujevac is boiling and I

-don't know what could be the

-solution," said Borivoje Radic,

-the new head of city government.

-caded themselves inside the

-radio and TV station to prevent

-its takeover by new city officials in Kragujevac, an industrial city

-about 90 miles south of

-Thousands of Milosevic's opponents surrounded them and

-were threatening to use force to

-enter.
-Someone posted a sign on the building: "This is a police station, not a radio station."

-Police prevented an angry

-crowd of several thousand

-demonstrators from surging into

-a police station in the center of

-Altogether, at least 16 people

-'Tensions are extremely

-were injured in clashes with

-high," Radic said.
-"The television

-has done us a lot of harm, and

-now it can lead us to open clash-

-Police detained at least eight

-opposition activists who attempt-

-Hundreds of policemen barried to block key roads in protests all over the country.
+'Kragujevac is boiling and I don't know what could be the solution," said Borivoje Radic, the new head of city government.
+Hundreds of policemen barricaded themselves inside the radio and TV station to prevent its takeover by new city officials in Kragujevac, an industrial city about 90 miles south of Belgrade.
+Thousands of Milosevic's opponents surrounded them and were threatening to use force to enter.
+Someone posted a sign on the building: "This is a police station, not a radio station.
+Police prevented an angry crowd of several thousand demonstrators from surging into a police station in the center of Kragujevac.
+Altogether, at least 16 people were injured in clashes with police in the city.
+"Tensions are extremely high," Radic said.
+"The television has done us a lot of harm, and now it can lead us to open clashes with the police.
+Police detained at least eight opposition activists who attempt-